 Women wearing pants in the 1920s was the talk of the town.
 Pants were usually known to be empowering and also to give the boss lady vibes.

-Pants in the 1920s were not most commonly and widely accepted.
+Pants in the 1920s were not the most commonly and widely accepted.
 However, there were certain exceptions.
 Knee-length knickers were considered as sportswear.
 They were generally loose and had cuffs at the end.
 They were usually made of tweed and denim and were not used in public except by sportswomen.

 This era also saw the rise of wide-legged pants and pyjamas.
 Pyjamas were considered as a teacher while wide-legged pants gained more popularity as public wear.
 This is how we get today’s bottom wear.
 While pyjama is to be worn at home denim knickers or longer denim shorts and wide-legged pants are most favoured as casual wear.
 The idea is still the same, but the uses are different.